 Retrofit the lighting systems of the company’s facilities to energy-efficient LED lighting.

-Understand climate risk and build resilience into the company’s assets and supply chain.
+Assess climate risks and implement strategies to build resilience into your company’s assets and supply chain.

 Expand sustainable forest management through responsible sourcing practices and product substitution.